HACCP Compliance Verification for the European and Indian Markets

 Verify your compliance to Hazard Analysis and Critical Control Point (HACCP) principles when selling commercial food equipment in Europe or India.
 Take advantage of HCV, a voluntary registration programme developed by NSF.

 For equipment manufacturers, the HCV mark inspires confidence that you’re reducing food safety risks and reinforces your brand.
 Specifiers of food equipment, such as foodservice establishments and retailers, can use HCV to help them select equipment that supports their HACCP plan.

 Manage Risk Better

 HCV is based on regional guidelines and legislation that address materials and articles intended to come into contact with food.
-The program covers three aspects of food equipment safety related to the chemical, microbiological and physical hazards addressed by HACCP:
+The programme covers three aspects of food equipment safety related to the chemical, microbiological and physical hazards addressed by HACCP:

 - Food contact materials: Ensures materials are suitable for food contact based on local legislation

-- Cleanability: Reviews product design based on applicable local standards and NSF’s expertise in specifying generic and universal cleanability requirements for commercial food equipment
+- Cleanability: Reviews product design based on applicable standards and NSF’s expertise in specifying generic and universal cleanability requirements for commercial food equipment

 - Performance: Tests the capability to hold food at safe temperatures, carry out effective cleaning in place (CIP), etc.

 Get Independent Third-Party Verification